How to register for a postal vote

 You can request a temporary postal vote for the next election or a permanent postal vote for any election.

-If you have requested a postal vote, your ballot paper will be sent to you at home.
+If you've requested a postal vote, your ballot paper will be sent to you at home.
 To vote you must place a cross next to the candidate(s) or option(s) you wish to vote for and then return the ballot paper in the envelope provided, following the instructions provided with your postal vote.